hindu-comm/weblogs/manasataramgini/2024/06/2024-06-16_the-sixteen-fold-puruSha.md

 [TABLE]

-Hence, in conclusion, we posit that the 16-fold structure of the Puruṣa-sūkta was intended to reflect homology between the anatomy of the Puruṣa and the structure of the ritual right from the time of its composition, or in the least, this connection was established early in its deployment.
+Hence, in conclusion, we posit that the 16-fold structure of the Puruṣa-sūkta was intended to reflect homology between the anatomy of the Puruṣa and the structure of the ritual right from the time of its composition, or in the least, this connection was established early in its deployment.+++(5)+++

 Even though the above SB section indicates that it emerged in a Prājāpatya context, the establishment of an intimate homology between the ritual and the Puruṣa helped cement his identity with Viṣṇu, given the latter’s identification with the yajña in the developing śrauta tradition.
 This also probably provided the foundation for other related homologies, such as that of the sacrificial boar (Yajña-varāha; also identified with Viṣṇu) and the ritual, which originated in the Kaṭha tradition.